hemalrk/XXI/CV.md

 •	Being exposed to several different industries has provided great insight on operations from various kinds of businesses – from the garments industry to plastic recipients production.

-•	Improved understanding of IFRS accountancy standards.
-Also developed my skills concerning Microsoft Excel, being able to use this tool extensively;
+•	Improved understanding of IFRS accountancy standards

 **Lusopiyus Moçambique, Lda – Import & Export business – Summer job** , *Summer 2013, 2014 & 2015, Maputo (MZ)*